SongGithub/personal-infra/README.md

 - `bin/deploy_cfn cfn iam dev`

 Then please go to AWS console, manually create AccessKey.
 And note the key ID and secret.
 This is an one-off task , so simplicity overcomes repeatability.
-Then follow instructions [here](https://docs.travis-ci.com/user/encryption-keys/)
+Then follow [instructions](https://docs.travis-ci.com/user/encryption-keys/)

+## setup VPC
 locally run following after authenticated to AWS:
-- `bin/deploy_cfn cfn dns dev`

 - `bin/deploy_cfn cfn vpc dev`

+- The above script will create a VPC containing 3 public subnets, 3 private subnets accoss 3 AZ, as well EIP, RouteTables, and NAT

 *Note: Infrastructure as code is a good idea but it doesn't mean to put every thing into build pipeline.
 Because the pipeline is there to save human operators